What Dealer Paid for Car: How to Find the Real Number

 Now you can know too.

 A VinPassed report costs $29.99 and shows you what dealer paid for car at auction.
 That single piece of information can save you thousands in negotiations and protect you from overpaying for problem vehicles.
+Or start with the $9.99 auction report to get just the dealer cost and pre-repair photos, and upgrade if you want the complete picture.

 Stop negotiating blind.